 Sometimes it takes running to 15,000 feet to break the invisible hold of ego and unlock the clarity and freedom that fill its place.
 This is the story of a run in search of belonging, and the strength discovered along the way.

 At 15,000 feet, the world becomes a vortex of fog, ice, and impenetrable forest.
-As trail runner Laura Cortez emerged from a mile-long army crawl through dense brush in search of the trail to Mexico’s 17,000-foot Iztaccíhuatl volcano summit, she met the alpine sun and clouds racing to obscure it.
+As trail runner Laura Cortez emerged from a mile-long army crawl through dense brush in search of the trail to Mexico’s 17,000-foot volcanic summit of Iztaccíhuatl, she met the alpine sun and the clouds racing to obscure it.

 She scanned the Mars-like expanse before her, knowing the wrong turn she’d made earlier may have closed her window of opportunity to complete the city-to-summit FKT attempt she’d spent months training for.
 Every moment she hesitated, her situation grew more dire.
 As her ego screamed for her to push through and prove herself, a quieter voice grew stronger: her father’s.